If there are updates on these chapters that you receive, I'm just editing my readers. Thanks for your patience. 8-13-17

-She felt as though she'd been falling forever and a day, even once still she just kept falling endlessly in the deepest regions of her mind.
+She felt as though she'd been falling forever and a day.
+Even once still and within an actual time frame once more, she just kept falling endlessly in the deepest regions of her mind.
 Nothing seemed to shake her out of the coma she was held fast in.
 Not the strong arms that lifted her from the watery depths of this not so dry well, not the urgent shaking and whispering or the probing hands that felt of the not so gentle wound on her scalp.

 The long journey through day and night never reached her, not even thought or dream could.
 A fierce growling and ripping that tore apart a small field she lay in with a cloak covering her shivering body never roused her.
 Rain had no claim to her unconscious body and the thick armor that taped her shoulder, bruising it, had none either.

 A sweet feminine voice humming with some severity and worry couldn't touch where she was in that dark but relieving place.
 Other hands, touching and checking could only earn fear of her fever.
 The water that she'd been found in had taken its toll, she was ill.
 More blankets, more warmth, herbs and still she never roused.

 But five days after her body laid in hibernation for the final time, with no one carrying her for miles on end, strange voices finally cracked something.
 And a familiar tenor sent a very real fear deep in her stomach.
 Her fingers twitched and a foreign voice grew excited.
 She searched for the familiar voice, directly over her as it spoke like a fast winding silk.
 Her blue eyes blurred as she opened them, focusing after a long moment.